lionel4727/tp2/README.md

 This command will create a MySQL RDS managed database.
 Once the database is created, AWS will return the endpoint of the RDS database.

-Two new variables need to be created in Elastic Beanstalk in order to hot reconfigure the website.
+Two new variables need to be created in Elastic Beanstalk in order to hot-reconfigure the website.

 The first variable is the `SPRING_PROFILES_ACTIVE` variable which indicates the profile to use when the application starts.
 If you remember from TP1, you will know the value to put in this variable.